KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/whatif.rst

 The sales_fact_1998_virtual table should be initialized with the same data contained in sales_fact_1998 plus 0 as version; the wbversion table should be initialized with one record with wbversion = 0 and a name plus a description for the “original values”.

-Changes in the mondrian schema\*
+Changes in the mondrian schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you should map the new tables in the mondrian schema.
 In order to merge the fact table and the table with the editable measure we create a virtual cube.
 A virtual cube is a special cube where the values are the result of the join of other cubes.
 In our case the join keys are the dimensions.
 The actions to be performed in the mondrian schema are listed right below.

--  To create a new "Version" dimension as inChanging the Mondrian Schema.
+-  To create a new "Version" dimension as in *Changing the Mondrian Schema*.

 .. code-block:: xml
    :linenos: